 The best GRE practice you will get is the FREE Powerprep tests from ETS.
 It’s kind of crappy software–you may have trouble getting it to work on your computer–but it gives you two full practice GRE tests that are just like the real thing.

-There are also two more full GREs you can take online called Powerprep Plus.
+There are also three more full GREs you can take online called Powerprep Plus.
 These will cost you around $40 each.

 Start here for loads and loads of free GRE vocab words.
 This list is linked to a super-useful website called. . .